MAS-1346/Portfolio/README.md

 - Procedural Programming
 - C programming (basic understanding of data types, variables, control structures, and functions)
 - Python programming (familiarity with syntax, data types, and basic libraries)

-Projects:

-- Coffee Shop Sales Decline Analysis (CISCO SKILLS FOR ALL LAB 1.2.3)
-    - Analyzed sales data to identify trends and correlations
-    - Developed a data-driven story to explain the decline in sales
-    - Provided actionable insights for the coffee shop owner to improve sales
-- Wrote 60 C Language entry-level basic programs

 Current Projects:

 - Ongoing training in the Data Analytics Essentials course